zaoyang/30-days-of-web-development/day-06/day-06.cq.md

 3\.
 Open the [My Text Area](http://www.mytextarea.com/) website in another browser window.

 4\.
-Paste the copied first website content onto the My Text Area web page.[^My-Text-Area]
+Paste the copied first website content onto the My Text Area web page.

 You should see the following: